PPOL 5203 - Data Science I: Foundations

 • Use of technology by governments to censor/monitor citizens.

-• Policy scholars (but pretty much any researcher) need to be equipped to properly deal with these challenges
+• Policy scholars (but pretty much any researcher) need to be equipped to properly work with this data and understand the effects of these news technologies

 Data Science for Public Policy

-• Encompasses many scales: human psychology, language, economic behavior, political systems, policy problems
+• Understands human behavior: human psychology, language, economic behavior, political systems, policy problems

 • Involve many approaches: qualitative interviews, statistical analysis, simulations